StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 fi
 ```

-**Potential Issues**: Without proper quoting, `[ ... ]` may cause unexpected behaviors due to word splitting, treating the variable as multiple arguments.
+**Potential Issues**: Without proper quoting, `[ ... ]` may cause unexpected behavior due to word splitting, treating the variable as multiple arguments.

 ---